 Fire extinguishers can stop a fire in its tracks.
 Invest in multipurpose extinguishers for your kitchen, basement, garage, and near your furnace and water heater.
-Check extinguishers every month to ensure they're full, and replace old extinguishers every 5 to 15 years, or according to the manufacturer's instructions.
+Check extinguishers every month to ensure they're full, and replace old extinguishers every five to 15 years, or according to the manufacturer's instructions.

 Your family should identify an escape route out of each room in the house, taking windows and doors into account.
 If you have more than one story, invest in a flame-resistant escape ladder for each bedroom on upper floors.

 Finally, be sure that your house numbers are clearly visible from the outside, so emergency vehicles can find your home easily.

 In many areas of the U.S., winter storms cause a range of problems, from frozen pipes to power outages.
 Severe winter storms can immobilize entire regions for days, underlying the necessity of planning ahead to minimize damage.